Internet in Afghanistan

-Internet in Afghanistan is available in all of its 34 provinces, and is used by over 9 million people as of 2022.
-The internet officially became available in 2002 during the presidency of Hamid Karzai.
+Afghanistan has a history of internet usage, though under the Taliban governments it has sometimes been subject to broad shutdowns.
+The internet had officially became available in 2002 during the presidency of Hamid Karzai.
 Prior to that year, it was prohibited because the Islamic Emirate of Afghanistan believed that it may be used to broadcast obscene, immoral and anti-Islamic material, and because the few internet users at the time could not be easily monitored as they obtained their telephone lines from neighboring Pakistan.

+As of 2025, internet access has expanded to nearly all urban centers, though service is limited in rural areas.
+Despite widespread availability, the Taliban government has intermittently restricted access to certain social media platforms.

 Afghanistan was given legal control of the ".af" domain in 2003, and the Afghanistan Network Information Center (AFGNIC) was established to administer domain names.
 The Ministry of Communications and Information Technology (MCIT), charged a newly created independent company called Afghan Telecom with spinning off all telecommunications operations and services.
 Up from five functional internet service providers (ISPs) in 2003, Afghanistan supported twenty-two internet hosts and seven main ISPs, and a growing number of internet cafés and telekiosks (public access points located in post offices and at Kabul International Airport).
 The country currently has around 6,000 .af domains.

 Afghans have long recognized the internet as an important source of growth and development for the country, believing that information and communication technologies can create opportunities for disadvantaged groups and improve the access of the rural poor to markets.
 In November 2006, the MCIT contracted a Chinese firm (ZTE) for the establishment optical fiber cable network in the country.
 The price of internet gradually began reducing in the late 2010s.
 3G services began in the country in 2012 and are provided by all major telecommunication companies, including Afghan Telecom, Afghan Wireless, Etisalat, MTN Group, Roshan, and Salaam Network.
 4G services became available as of 2017.

+History

+In the 1990s, Afghanistan was almost completely offline due to war and later banned from the internet by the Taliban.
+During this time, Afghan websites were developed mostly by the Afghan diaspora in the west, including the first Afghan web directory, afghana.com, which launched in 1999 and provided a directory of local and international Afghan-related websites, Afghanistan maps, businesses, historical documents, chat services, email services, books, etc. After collapse of the Taliban, there was an exponential growth of both ISPs and websites, fueled by governmental and non-governmental organizations as well as private enterprises.
+After the Taliban regained control of the government in 2021, they did not ban the internet as they did in the 1990s.
+They did, however, ban certain applications such as TikTok.